Monobit Digital Receivers for QPSK: Design, Analysis and Performance

 \section{Conclusions}

-We have derived the optimal monobit receiver for QPSK and its performance in the form of deflection ratio.
-To reduce the implementation complexity, we extended the main ideas of \cite{5474634} here to obtain a suboptimal monobit receiver for QPSK.
-We investigated the effect of the phase difference between the transmitter and the receiver.
-The interface with error-control decoder was also derived for such receiver.
-The simulation results showed that such receiver greatly reduce the complexity with about 3dB SNR loss in AWGN channel and 1dB SNR loss in fading channel, compared with the matched-filter based monobit receiver with full CSI.
+We have obtained the optimal monobit receiver for QPSK and its performance in the form of deflection ratio.
+To reduce the implementation complexity, we proposed a suboptimal monobit receiver.
+We investigated the effect of phase offset between transmitter and receiver.
+The interface with error-control decoder was also derived.
+The simulation results showed that such receiver greatly reduces the complexity with about 3dB SNR loss in AWGN channel and only 1dB SNR loss in dense multipath channels, compared with matched-filter based monobit receiver with perfect CSI.

-We have also investigated the effect of the IQ imbalances at the receiver.
+We have also examined the impact of IQ imbalances at the receiver.
 Monobit receivers based on double training sequences are proposed to counter the performance loss caused by IQ imbalances, without increasing the complexity.
-Moreover, monobit receiver with 8-sector phase quantization is proposed to completely eliminate the effect of IQ imbalances.
-It is proved that the amplitude imbalance has no effect on monobit receivers.
+Moreover, monobit receiver with eight-sector phase quantization is proposed to completely eliminate the effect of IQ imbalances.
+It is demonstrated that the amplitude imbalance has essentially no effect on monobit receivers.
 We noticed that the proposed monobit receiver can efficiently compensate for the SNR loss in AWGN channel, especially when SNR is high.
-The SNR loss of all these receivers in fading channel is acceptable, thanks to the diversity offered by the multipath.
+The SNR loss of all these receivers in dense multipath channels is acceptable, thanks to the diversity offered by the multipath.

-For cost and complexity consideration, the digital receivers with monobit sampling are strong candidates for future communication systems with significantly large bandwidth, such as UWB communication or communication in 60G band.
-There are several open issues to be addressed, such as evaluating the performance of the monobit receiver under QAM modulation, the impact of the IQ imbalances at the transmitter, and monobit reception in frequency asynchronous system.
+For cost and complexity consideration, the digital receivers with monobit sampling are strong candidates for future communication systems with significantly large bandwidths, such as UWB or 60GHz communications.
+There are several open issues to be addressed, such as evaluating the performance of monobit receiver under QAM modulation, the impact of IQ imbalances at the transmitter and the impact of timing imperfection.

 \appendices